fossasia/wp-dev-buddy/readme.txt

 == Changelog ==

+= 3.1.2 =
+Refined error and debugging functionality, as well as silencing error_log() notices should one's server not handle it well

 = 3.1.1 =
 * Amended code that required more recent versions of PHP so that older versions are now supported
 * Submissions on the settings page now check for quotes in fields and reject any that are found